h8d13/Mac-G5-2005-Restore/README.md

 ^^ Yes that's 100% on both cores just launching the browser.

 Some other intresting patterns, is that it will prioritize loading on CPU2 and keep the CPU1 in lower half when doing heavier work.
+Now will re-try the same after installing new RAM sticks as that should help A LOT (about 4x space).